Buenos Aires

 I found that the hostels are kind of crappy in Buenos Aires.
 The kitchens are usually gross and terribly equipped.
 They will put bunk beds 3 and 4 high in huge dormitories to fit in as many people as possible.
 I changed hostels 3 times my first 1 week in the city.
 Always take a tour of a hostel before committing to it.

-I chose Palermo because it is safer, less congested, and near the huge park area called Bosques del Palermo (I like to run every day).
+I chose to live in Palermo.
 There are only two hostels I can recommend that I feel have decent kitchens, bathrooms, common areas, and dorms.

 - Giramondo – I lived here for several weeks while I looked for an apartment.
 They were one of the cheapest hostels with the best breakfast (including eggs!), a convenient location, and I really liked the staff.